 - (1) Salary includes base salary and payments for vacation, holiday, bereavement and sick days and income recognized with respect to excess life insurance provided by the Company.
-Specifically, the salary amount includes: \$69,832, \$18,032, \$26,230, and \$35,855 for Messrs.
-Dirks, Eleftheriou, Ormsby, and Festa, respectively, for accrued vacation paid in 2015 pursuant to a Vacation Cash Out program provided to all employees. - (2) In connection with his commencement of employment, and in lieu of a prorated annual bonus for 2014, Mr. Eleftheriou was granted a sign-on bonus of \$40,000. - (3) The amounts in the "Stock Awards" column for 2015 consist of performance shares (PSUs) and RSUs granted in 2015 under the Equity Plan.
+Specifically, the salary amount includes \$44,814 for Mr. Eleftheriou for accrued vacation paid in 2017 that had accrued as of his termination of employment. - (2) In connection with his commencement of employment, and in lieu of a prorated annual bonus for 2014, Mr. Eleftheriou was granted a sign-on bonus of \$40,000. - (3) The amounts in the "Stock Awards" column for 2016 consist of performance shares (PSUs) and RSUs granted in 2016 under the Equity Plan.
 The amounts shown do not reflect compensation actually received by the NEO.
-Rather, the amounts shown for 2015 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
-There were no actual forfeitures of stock awards by any of our NEOs in 2015 and all other assumptions used to calculate the expense amounts shown for 2015 are set forth in Note 14 to the 2015 Consolidated Financial Statements.
+Rather, the amounts shown for 2016 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+As a result of Mr. Eleftheriou's termination of employment on December 31, 2016, 3,000 PSUs and 3,750 RSUs were forfeited immediately following his termination of employment.
+All other assumptions used to calculate the expense amounts shown for 2016 are set forth in Note 14 to the 2016 Consolidated Financial Statements.
 The PSUs are units each of which is equal to the value of one share of our common stock.
 The PSUs will be settled as of the end of the one-year vesting period that follows a two-year performance period to the extent that the applicable performance goals have been achieved and the applicable vesting requirements have been satisfied.
 The values of the PSUs as of the grant date at maximum level of achievement for Messrs.
-Dirks, Eleftheriou, Ormsby, Festa, and Nelson were \$1,456,840, 435,600, \$435,600, \$440,440 and \$377,520, respectively.
+Dirks, Festa, Ormsby, and Nelson were \$1,586,693, \$622,758, \$479,057, and \$503,007, respectively.
 The RSUs are units each of which is equal to the value of one share of our common stock, and vest as to 25% of the units on March 15th of the first calendar year following the date of grant, and then on each of the next three anniversaries of that date.
-For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31. - (4) The amounts in the "Options Awards" column relate to stock options granted in 2015 under the Equity Plan.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 34. - (4) The amounts in the "Options Awards" column relate to stock options granted in 2016 under the Equity Plan.
 The amounts shown do not reflect compensation actually received by the NEO.
-Rather, the amounts shown for 2015 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
-There were no actual forfeitures of stock options by any of our NEOs in 2015 and we have used the Black-Scholes option pricing method for calculating the expense amounts shown.
-Specifically, the assumptions used to calculate the expense amounts shown for stock options for 2015 are set forth in Note 14 to the 2015 Consolidated Financial Statements.
-For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31.
+Rather, the amounts shown for 2016 represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, excluding any assumption for future forfeitures.
+As a result of Mr. Eleftheriou's termination of employment on December 31, 2016, 5,850 stock options were forfeited immediately following his termination of employment.
+We have used the Black-Scholes option pricing method for calculating the expense amounts shown.
+Specifically, the assumptions used to calculate the expense amounts shown for stock options for 2016 are set forth in Note 14 to the

-- (5) The Non-Equity Incentive Plan Compensation in this table reflects the cash bonus earned under this plan by each of our NEOs with respect to 2015, which was paid in the first quarter of 2016. - (6) Mr. Eleftheriou commenced employment with the Company as our CFO on November 10, 2014.
-Therefore, no disclosure is made for him for 2013. - (7) Includes the following payments that we made to or on behalf of our NEOs:
+- 2016 Consolidated Financial Statements.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 34. - (5) The Non-Equity Incentive Plan Compensation in this table reflects the cash bonus, if any, earned under this plan by each of our NEOs with respect to 2016, which was paid in the first quarter of 2017. - (6) Mr. Eleftheriou's employment with the Company terminated at the end of the term of his employment agreement on December 31, 2016. - (7) Includes the following payments that we made to or on behalf of our NEOs: